View full title

 Bans the use of biometric data by any state agency, local agency, division of state police, police agency, police officer, peace officer or any employee thereof.

-This bill bans the use of biometric data by state and local agencies, including police and their employees.
+This bill bans the use of biometric data by state and local agencies in New York, with exceptions for collecting genetic or fingerprint samples at crime scenes and redacting recordings.

-If you operate a state or local agency in New York, you must stop using biometric data immediately to avoid potential legal issues.
+If you operate a state or local agency in New York, you must cease using biometric recognition technology immediately or face legal consequences.

 What do these statuses mean? ▼